 Completeness - the reported data will cover all releases and off-site transfers of all pollutants exceeding thresholds for all facilities with Annex I activities above the capacity thresholds.
-All additionally required information, including site specific waste transfers, on the identification of the facility and Annex I activities will be fully reported.
+All additionally required information on the identification of the facility and Annex I activities will be fully reported.
+It should be noted that waste transfer is specific to each plant.
+Therefore this calculation method does not deal with the issue of waste transfer and how to report it.
+It is the responsibility of each operator to ensure this is reported as required by the regulatory authority in the respective Member State.